Advait0801/Moodify/README.md

 <div align="center">

-**Built with ❤️ using TypeScript, Python, Next.js, FastAPI, and Spotify**
+**Built with ❤️ using TypeScript, Python, Next.js, SwiftUI, FastAPI, and Spotify**

 ⭐ Star this repo if you find it helpful!